CtrlK

 Workflow Clarity

-The instructions section provides a rough sequence (clarify → pick patterns → add error handling → test), but steps are vague with no validation checkpoints, no feedback loops, and no concrete criteria for when to proceed between steps.
+The Instructions section provides a rough sequence (clarify → pick patterns → add error handling → test), but steps are abstract with no validation checkpoints, no feedback loops, and no concrete verification steps for async code correctness.

 2 / 3